kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 <a name="analysis"></a>
 ## Analysis (Hands-on)

-A general overview on the IBM Cloud Transformation Advisor was given in the previous lab [Operational Modernization](../OperationalModernization).
 In this lab, we will demonstrate how the Transformation Advisor can be used specifically in the runtime modernization process.

 The steps needed to analyze the existing Customer Order Services application are: